A complete guide to digital transformation

 What is digital transformation?

-Digital transformation is the replacement of outdated manual, paper-based and asynchronous business processes with modern, cloud-enabled digitally processes.
+Digital transformation is the replacement of manual, paper-based and asynchronous business processes with modern, cloud-enabled digital processes.

 What launches a digital transformation?